SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 (such as ``someSize``),
 and the word *structure* will be used to refer to their type (such as ``Size``).

+..
+QUESTION: An alternative (and more consistent) approach would be to use the word 'instance' to describe both objects and structs.
+   This would be more consistent between the two types, and would avoid the confusion between 'structure' and 'struct'.
+   However, it would also avoid using the learnt terminology of 'object'.
+   Which is a better approach?

 Accessing Properties
 ~~~~~~~~~~~~~~~~~~~~